but what you can do for Grown in Britain

 So when Grown in Britain called we just couldn’t turn the other way.
 They’re offering English Woodlands Timber and our industries a life-line so we’re grabbing it, with both hands.

 So far we’ve spent a few hours in our own thoughts coming up with ideas that address an issue on the agenda for a meeting.
 We’ve spent ten minutes here or there brainstorming together.
-We spend a few minutes a day reading what’s been going on twitter, making connections with other Grown in Britain partners and talking about Grown in Britain to our customers, where we can we say it on delivery notes and invoices and we’re dedicating a page on our website to news and information about Grown in Britain.
+We spend a few minutes a day reading what’s been going on on Twitter, making connections with other Grown in Britain partners, and talking about Grown in Britain to our customers, where we can say it on delivery notes and invoices and we’re dedicating a page on our website to news and information about Grown in Britain.

 So what’s the plan?
 We don’t know yet.
 We’re working on it.
-We’re working individually, in our offices, sawmills, woodlands, we’re doing our head scratching, putting out ideas down, bringing it to the group, putting it on the table and talking about it.
-The Grown in Britain Team are making that happen.
+We’re working individually, in our offices, sawmills, and woodlands, we’re doing our head-scratching, putting out ideas down, bringing them to the group, putting them on the table, and talking about them.
+The Grown in Britain Team is making that happen.
 They’re staying in touch, they’re nudging us, they’re encouraging us.
-They’re getting us thinking and then they get us talking, as a group, at workshops and at meetings.
+They’re getting us thinking and then they get us talking, as a group, at workshops, and at meetings.

-Right now it’s about individuals connecting, like minded thinking, common goals, collective optimisim, ambitious ideas about what the future of British Forests, Woodlands & Timber resource could look like… and this is where Grown in Britain comes in… but without the downright determination of a handful of people to reach out and get the scattered individuals together round a table, to provide the method, to galvanise the thinking, to generate the plan of action and provide a platform for it all to stand on… optimistic ideas, ambition, hope.. is where exactly it stays.
+Right now it’s about individuals connecting, like-minded thinking, common goals, collective optimism, and ambitious ideas about what the future of British Forests, Woodlands & Timber resources could look like… and this is where Grown in Britain comes in… but without the downright determination of a handful of people to reach out and get the scattered individuals together around a table, to provide the method, to galvanize the thinking, to generate the plan of action and provide a platform for it all to stand on… optimistic ideas, ambition, and hope.. is where exactly it stays.

 More words to read